diegoddox/speedsters/packages/react/README.md

 ```

 #### THAT'S IT
-And you're ready to rock! open the jsnp desktop application reload your
+And you're ready to rock! open the speedsters desktop application reload your
 react/react-native app and all your performance measurement will show there.